HOA Violation Resource Library

 How long do I have to fix a violation?

 Typically 14-30 days, depending on the violation type and your CC&Rs.
-You can often request an extension for valid reasons.
+You can often request an extension for valid reasons such as weather, contractor delays, or medical issues.
+Always submit extension requests in writing.

 Can I appeal an HOA violation?